CheekyRetort/Cloud_Security/README.md

 ![TODO: Update the path with the name of your diagram](Diagrams/Network_Map.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the configuration file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topology
 - Access Policies
+- Configuring the DVWA container
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology